 Each year, the NCORE-ISCORE Project Office accepts applications from Iowa State students interested in attending the National Conference on Race and Ethnicity in Higher Education (NCORE).
-In 2017 the conference will be held in Fort Worth, Texas.
-Students then present new knowledge gained from their NCORE experience at the Iowa State Conference on Race and Ethnicity (ISCORE) the following year.
+In 2019 the conference will be held in Portland.
+Students then present new knowledge gained from their NCORE experience at the Thomas L. Hill Iowa State Conference on Race and Ethnicity (ISCORE) the following year.

 - Developing leadership skills.